RijadImsirovic/Calendar/README.md

-Calendar app created using React, Node.js and PostgreSQL
+Calendar scheduler app created using React, Node.js and PostgreSQL